PabloSczn/SET09102_Pablo/week10_project.md

 ## Code Reviews

 ### Code Review provided by me
 I reviewed the code submitted by one of my teammates, [Marco Vavassori](https://github.com/Vavuz) and I found some issues.
-Although the errors were minor, I made sure to include a comprehensive description and also a reference resource for my teammate to look at regarding [Naming conventions](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions?redirectedfrom=MSDN).
+Although the errors were minor, I made sure to include a comprehensive description and also a reference resource for my teammate to look at regarding [Identifier naming rules & conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/identifier-names).

 While reviewing his implementation, I also noticed a typo on his implementation, so I made sure to let him know.
 His Pull Request with my comments can be found [here](https://github.com/xinjoonha/SET09102_PURPLE/pull/91).